oblac/jodd-site/doc/example/6+working-example.md

 ## Final words

-This example ends here, but it is just a beginning for your quest through *Jodd*!
+This tutorial ends here, but it is just a beginning for your quest through *Jodd*!
+Enjoy!